 If you are lazy and don’t replace that worn out toothbrush, then you can run into problems.
 Replace your brush every three months because they can turn porous and become a great home for bacteria, which can lead to gum disease and infection.

 I don’t know about you, but I was surprised at the importance of what just a little adjusting of your dental routine can do to safeguard your teeth.
-I do hope this information on brushing teeth mistakes help you as well!
+I do hope this information on toothbrushing mistakes help you as well!
+In fact, you also might want to read my post about the 12 worst foods for healthy teeth.